 Having an IT disaster recovery plan makes it easier to keep business going as usual during and after a crisis.
 Not only does this mitigate revenue loss, but it also saves money on more costly solutions.
 Instead of waiting until something happens to allocate resources, you can outline both procedure and budget considerations ahead of time.

-IT disaster recovery plans also make it easier for employees across every department to be productive.
+IT capacity planning also make it easier for employees across every department to be productive.
 The IT team can get right to work when something happens.
 Meanwhile, all other departments affected by the disaster can either operate as usual or receive detailed information on what will likely happen next and when they can get back on track.

 Customers benefit too.
 When a hiccup does happen, clients are less likely to notice it since the business will be running as usual.
 If the issue is known and undeniably disruptive, companies can communicate more effectively with their customers and give them concrete information on what to expect.